UseTheApi/algorithms/README.md

       > Find the length of the longest substring consisting of at most k distinct characters.

   11. **Interesting tasks**
-    * Reverse a sentance : sentenceReverse.hpp
+    * Reverse a sentence : sentenceReverse.hpp

       > You are given an array of characters arr, which consists of sequences of characters (words) separated by space characters.
       > How can you most efficiently reverse the order of words in the sentence?